 Church is an opportunity to work out together, led by the Spirit, what those relationships look like in practice.
 We never arrive, this side of heaven, but we are journeying together.

 Over the next few months, there will be fortnightly Bible studies to look at key principles that can make our relationships work and that can demonstrate to a watching world that there is wisdom in the church for what matters most – our relationship with God and with each other (Deuteronomy 4:6).

-Click here to add your comments and your own thoughts and experiences of church and here for details of our Autumn Bible studies and to sign up to join our Zoom meetings.
+Click here to add your comments and your own thoughts and experiences of church.